 The 26th most popular all terrain vehicle trail in Utah.

-West of Vernal and northwest of Roosevelt, the Petty Mountain Loop is a 14 mile route open to mountain bikers and ATV riders.
+West of Vernal and northwest of Roosevelt, the Petty Mountain Loop is a 14 mile route open to ATV riders.
 Keep an eye out for active logging operations and livestock ranging.
 This is part of the Yellowstone ATV Trail System.
 The other half of the trail system is the Dry Gulch Loop.

 To reach the trailhead from Roosevelt, travel north along UT 87 to Mountain Home, then north to Yellowstone along FR 119.
 A parking lot and trailhead are located in the lower Hells Canyon area just past the Ashley National Forest boundary.
 The trail begins in the lower Hells Canyon area of Yellowstone Canyon, along FR 119.
 At its junction with FR 196, head west along a good dirt road.
 Continue along FR 196 as it climbs and winds its way towards Petty Mountain.
 Pedal across Flea Flat and through Bear Park.
 There is a spur there to Lake Fork Mountain.
 At Mill Park, the trail bends northeast and intersects FR 227 at Mill Spring.
 Take a right onto FR 227 and head southeast down through Hells Canyon back to the trailhead.

 Note: As of September 2007, ATV riding on Forest Service roads requires a Utah ATV registration.
 Only certain designated Forest Service roads are open to ATV riding.

 Overall, Petty Mountain Loop is the 26th most popular ATV riding trail of all 75 ATV trails in Utah.
 Several of the better atv trails are nearby Petty Mountain Loop including Elk Park Loop Trail, Old Carter Trail, Highline Trail, Basset Springs Loop, Yellowstone ATV Trailhead and Dry Gulch Loop.